brikis98/yevgeniy-brikman-homepage/_posts/2012-01-30-sherlock-reichenbach-fall-what-really.md

 First, there was no way Sherlock could have bent over, hauled up a body or a dummy, brought it to the edge, and shoved it over, all without Watson noticing.
-There were some quick cuts and edits during the scenen, but we have no reason to believe that Watson looked away from Sherlock at any point during their conversation.
+There were some quick cuts and edits during the scene, but we have no reason to believe that Watson looked away from Sherlock at any point during their conversation.